Secondary Homological Stability for Unordered Configuration Spaces: Stability for Configuration Spaces of an Open Manifold

 This map of relative chain complexes is called the \textit{secondary stabilization map}.
 Similar to the isomorphism from \cref{prop:conf-stab}, the secondary stabilization map $t_{2}$ induces an isomorphism of relative homology groups.
 This phenomenon is called \textit{secondary homological stability}.

-By Poincar\'e duality, the following proposition is equivalent to secondary homological stability for $H_{*}(\text{Conf}_{\partic}(M),\text{Conf}_{\partic -1}(M);\mathbb{F}_{p})$. \begin{proposition} Let $M$ be an open connected surface and let $D(p, \srange, \partic )$ denote the constant from \cref{stable ranges for the plane}. \begin{enumerate} \item Suppose that $p$ is $2$.
+To prove secondary homological stability, we pass to compactly supported cohomology.
+Let $y_{1}^{*}\in H^{2p+2}_{c}(\text{Conf}_{2p}(\mathbb{R}^{2});\mathbb{F}_{p})$ denote the compactly supported cohomology class corresponding to $y_{1}$ under Poincar\'e duality.
+We have a map and a relative cochain complex The maps $t_{1}$ and $t_{2}$ can be constructed so that they commute with each other, so we have a secondary stabilization map for compactly supported cochains By Poincar\'e duality, the following proposition is equivalent to secondary homological stability. \begin{proposition} Let $M$ be an open connected surface and let $D(p, \srange, \partic )$ denote the constant from \cref{stable ranges for the plane}. \begin{enumerate} \item Suppose that $p$ is $2$.
 The secondary stabilization map induces an isomorphism